Ross Cohen, Licensed Professional Counselor

 • I'm unsafe

 A key factor with anxiety treatment that cannot be ignored is the role that depression plays.
 Feeling trapped, hopeless, and discouraged - common symptoms of depression - can lead to fear and worry about never feeling good again.
 Mixed Anxiety-Depression is also very common.
-In these cases, I address your depression as part of your anxiety treatment.
+In these cases, it's useful to address your depression as part of your anxiety treatment.

 While your past can play an enormous role in your anxiety, there is more to the picture.
 How you navigate current challenges plays an important role in your anxiety level.
 Common triggers to anxiety that you may face in your present-day life include: